Kulasekaran-148/LogX/GUIDE.md

 ### LogX Integration - Parsing configuration from default file

 - When `logx_create()` is called with NULL, LogX will try to look for configuration information in the following order until success:
-    1. If `LOGX_CFG_FILE_PATH` macro is declared, tries to fetch information from that file.
+    1. If `LOGX_CFG_FILE_PATH` MACRO is declared, tries to fetch information from that file.
     2. Looks for `./logx_cfg.yml`, `./logx_cfg.yaml` or `./logx_cfg.json` (in the same order)
     3. Sets Default configuration.